-Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Learning stations/ Interest Centres The setting up of learning/interest stations around the classroom, with each one being geared to the development of a skill or the learning of a concept related to the lesson being taught, is a useful participatory strategy for the multigrade class.
+Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Learning stations/ Interest Centres The setting up of learning/ interest stations around the class- room, with each one being geared to the development of a skill or the learning of a concept related to the lesson being taught, is a useful participatory strategy for the multigrade class.
 For example, in a Science lesson with Grades 4 and 5 about 'How a Scientist Works', the teacher can set up a learning station consisting of a video on the same topic.
-Other stations can offer activities which engage students in practising some Science process skills (such as measuring, classifying, experimenting, predicting, communicating, and interpreting data). learning stations can be geared to students of different grade levels.
+Other stations can offer activities which engage students in practising some Science process skills (such as measuring, classifying, experimenting, predicting, communicating, and interpreting data).
+The activities in the learning stations can be geared to students of different grade levels.
 This can be achieved by varying the difficulty level of the activities, and relating the activities meant for a particular grade level to the objectives of that specific curriculum.
-Some stations can also be set up to cater generally to the different grade levels in the class (for example all students may use the learning station
+Some stations can also be set up to cater generally to the different grade levels in the class (for example all students may use the learning station which involves viewing a video on How a Scientist Works).